Sports Coach Logo Sports Coach Training Principles Fitness Components

 Source: Chris Errington

 Relaxing the mind is essential to producing a confident performance.
 Forgetting any off-the-field troubles is a necessity.
-Stressed athletes are regularly unable to perform to their highest standard, and it is easy to get tangled up in thoughts of a financial or personal nature whilst there is a lull in play.
+Stressed athletes are regularly unable to perform to their highest standard, and it is easy to get tangled up in thoughts of a financial or personal nature when there is a lull in play.
 This must be avoided at all costs.
-A good night's sleep is the best way to relax whilst listening to music, or ten minutes of meditation are two other methods that professionals regularly deploy.
+A good night's sleep is the best way to relax, and listening to music or ten minutes of meditation are two other methods that professionals regularly deploy.

-Familiar routines are also a vital part of any sportsman's day, and these can focus the body and mind ahead of the match.
-They also help avoid any external distractions which may creep into a goalkeeper's conscience during the 90 minutes.
-Players such as David James would often implement a routine that began the night before a game and continued until kick-off.
-Footballers are a superstitious bunch, but these help them focus and keep their minds on the job.
+Familiar routines are also a vital part of any sportsman's day.
+These can focus the body and mind ahead of the match.
+They also help avoid any external distractions that may creep into a goalkeeper's conscience during the 90 minutes.
+Players like David James often implemented a routine that began the night before a game and continued until kick-off.
+Footballers are superstitious, but these help them focus and keep their minds on the job.

-Diet also plays a big part in the process.
-Although many footballers who compete at an elite level will have nutritionists and teams of experts ensuring they only eat the right foods, this isn't applicable or affordable at the lower level.
-Drinking plenty of water will help sharpen the mind and also improve reaction time.
-Coupled with a diet containing plenty of greens such as spinach, kale, and broccoli can hugely positively affect the brain and subsequently performance.
+The diet also plays a big part in the process.
+Although many footballers who compete at an elite level will have nutritionists and teams of experts ensuring they eat the right foods, this isn't applicable or affordable at the lower level.
+Drinking plenty of water will help sharpen the mind and improve reaction time.
+A diet containing plenty of greens such as spinach, kale, and broccoli can hugely positively affect the brain and performance.

 Being a goalkeeper may not be the most glamorous position on a football team.
 Still, it is an important role that can sometimes result in achieving hero status and helping your side climb the table or qualify for the next round of the cup.
-The mind is sharp, fresh and focused, and ready for action, and several techniques can help ensure your brain is firmly focussed on the action.
+The mind is sharp, fresh, focused, and ready for action, and several techniques can help ensure your brain is firmly focused on the action.

 Page Reference